dgomesdev/Credit-application-system/README.md

 # Customer Controller

 ## Overview
-The Customer Application API provides endpoints to manage customer information, including creating, retrieving, updating, and deleting customer records.
+The Customer Resource API provides endpoints to manage customer information, including creating, retrieving, updating, and deleting customer records.

 ## Base URL
 All endpoints are relative to the base URL: `/api/customers`